ON DEMAND VIDEO TRAINING

 • Set-Up and Testing

 What is Indoor Air Quality?

 A healthy indoor environment is one where the surroundings contribute to productivity, comfort, and a sense of health and well-being.
 Good indoor air quality includes:

 - Introduction and distribution of adequate ventilation air.

 - Maintenance of acceptable temperature and relative humidity.

-- Increasing health problems such as cough, eye irritation, headache, and allergic reactions.
+- Increased health issues, including coughs, eye irritation, headaches, and allergic reactions.

 - Accelerated deterioration of furnishings and equipment.